jeffreyshen19/blog/_drafts/test.md

 Sanders again leads in overall retweets and likes, but surprisingly, Beto O'Rourke took the second place slot, reflecting a degree of excitement—and media attention—towards his candidacy.

 Finally, I looked at average engagement (likes and retweets) to each post by a presidential candidate.
 I wanted to see how successful each candidate is at engaging with their audience on a regular basis on Twitter, so I've calculated the average amount of retweets and likes on each post per candidate.
-I've only counted posts which were posted after the presidential candidate announced their campaign on Twitter.
+I've only counted posts which were posted after the presidential candidate announced their campaign on Twitter, and do not count retweets by the candidate.

 {% include graphs/bar-chart.html csv = "/data/twitter-primary/democrat-primary-candidates.csv" xlabel = "Presidential Candidate" ylabel = "Average Likes per Post" title = "Average Likes per Post (Since Announcement)" xcol = "candidate" ycols = "average_post_likes" linelabels = "Average Likes per Post" linecolors = "#6c5ce7" height = 400 %}
 {% include graphs/bar-chart.html csv = "/data/twitter-primary/democrat-primary-candidates.csv" xlabel = "Presidential Candidate" ylabel = "Average Retweets per Post" title = "Average Retweets per Post (Since Announcement)" xcol = "candidate" ycols = "average_post_retweets" linelabels = "Average Retweets per Post" linecolors = "#6c5ce7" height = 400 %}

-[Why is this?]

-[look at maximum and minimum post likes and standard distribution (box charts for each candidate )]

-RETWEETS NOT INCLUDED
+Interestingly, Kamala Harris leads in this category over Sanders, an unexpected result given Sanders's otherwise domination of social media.
+Why is this?
+Does Harris have just a few number of posts which perform extremely well, or does she actually perform the best overall in terms of engagement?
+To find out, I plotted box-and-whisker plots for the likes on each candidate's posts.